Epson EpiqVision Mini EF21 Projector Review

 • Isn't bright enough to deal with any ambient lighting.

-• Blacks are raised in all scenes.
+• Blacks are raised in all scenes, moreso in near dark content.

 Gaming

 The Epson EpiqVision Mini EF21 is definitely not a gaming‑first projector.
 It's limited to 1080p @ 60Hz, and input lag is extremely high, to the point that even slow single-player games feel sluggish.
 It does accept 1080p 4:4:4 for crisp text, which is fine for computer use, but your mouse cursor will feel quite laggy as you slide it across the screen.
 When it comes to how good your games look, it fares a little better, but not much more.
-Its brightness is unimpressive, and its contrast is disappointing, so it doesn't look good in any room context, but it's functional.
+Its brightness is unremarkable, and its contrast is poor, so it doesn't look good in any room context, but it's functional.
 Thankfully, it's pretty accurate right out of the box.

 Pros